Cyclic amalgams, HNN extensions, and Garside one-relator groups: Amalgamated free products

-\begin{remark} An extremal case---when the roots are chosen to correspond to some powers of minimal Garside elements---has been considered very early in~\cite{dehornoyParis,pPhD}. \end{remark}
+\begin{rem} An extremal case---when the roots are chosen to correspond to some powers of minimal Garside elements---has been considered very early in~\cite{dehornoyParis,pPhD}. \end{rem}

-\remMP{ \begin{remark} An amalgamated free product of cancellative monoids~$\MM_1$ and~$\MM_2$ along a (cancellative) monoid~$H$ need not inherit the cancellativity of~$\MM_1$ and~$\MM_2$.
-While the unitarity assumption on~$H$ ensures the embedding of both~$\MM_1$ and~$\MM_2$ into the amalgamated free product, it is not sufficient to guarantee the cancellativity of the latter (see for instance the counterexample of~\cite[Section~3]{howie63}). \end{remark} }
+\begin{rem} An amalgamated free product of cancellative monoids~$\MM_1$ and~$\MM_2$ along a (cancellative) monoid~$H$ need not inherit the cancellativity of~$\MM_1$ and~$\MM_2$.
+While the unitarity assumption on~$H$ ensures the embedding of both~$\MM_1$ and~$\MM_2$ into the amalgamated free product, it is not sufficient to guarantee the cancellativity of the latter (see for instance the counterexample of~\cite[Section~3]{howie63}). \end{rem}

-\begin{remark} With different approaches and motivations, a related result appeared in the context of so-called preGarside monoids~\cite{godelleParis}.
-No condition for the existence of a Garside element is considered. \remMP{A so-called \emph{special} property on~$H$ (stronger than unitarity) is required.
-The latter is far to be satisfied in our cyclic amalgam framework.} \end{remark}
+\begin{rem} With different approaches and motivations, a related result appeared in the context of so-called preGarside monoids~\cite{godelleParis}.
+No condition for the existence of a Garside element is considered.
+A so-called \emph{special} property on~$H$ (stronger than unitarity) is required.
+The latter is far to be satisfied in our cyclic amalgam framework. \end{rem}

 \newcolumntype{E}{!{\vrule width 1.3pt}}